African-American history: Post-civil rights era

-On August 11, 2020, Senator Kamala Harris (D-CA) was announced as the first African-American woman to run for vice-president on a major party presidential ticket.
+On August 11, 2020, Senator Kamala Harris (D-CA) was announced as the first African American woman to run for vice-president on a major party presidential ticket.
 She was elected vice president in the 2020 United States presidential election.
+On August 5, 2024, Harris became the second woman and first African American woman to be a major party's presidential nominee following a virtual roll call from the DNC, in the aftermath of president Joe Biden suspended his campaign.
+She would lose the election to Donald Trump.

 Social issues

-After the Civil Rights Movement gains of the 1950s–1970s, due to government neglect, unfavorable social policies, high poverty rates, changes implemented in the criminal justice system and laws, and a breakdown in traditional family units, African-American communities have been suffering from extremely high incarceration rates.
+After the civil rights movement gains of the 1950s–1970s, due to government neglect, unfavorable social policies, high poverty rates, changes implemented in the criminal justice system and laws, and a breakdown in traditional family units, African-American communities have been suffering from extremely high incarceration rates.
 African Americans have the highest imprisonment rate of any major ethnic group in the world.
 The Southern states, which historically had been involved in slavery and post-Reconstruction oppression, now produce the highest rates of incarceration and death penalty application.

+Religion

+By 1800, a small number of slaves had joined Christian churches.
+Free Black people in the North set up their own networks of churches and in the South the slaves sat in the upper galleries of white churches.
+Central to the growth of community among Blacks was the Black church, usually the first communal institution to be established.
+The Black church was both an expression of community and unique African-American spirituality, and a reaction to discrimination.
+The churches also served as neighborhood centers where free Black people could celebrate their African heritage without intrusion from white detractors.
+The church also served as the center of education.
+Since the church was part of the community and wanted to provide education; it educated the freed and enslaved Black people.
+Seeking autonomy, some Black people like Richard Allen founded separate Black denominations.

+The Second Great Awakening (1800–1830s) has been called the "central and defining event in the development of Afro-Christianity."